evgenyneu/evgenii.com/blog/_posts/2015-04-04-testing-activity-in-android-studio-tutorial-part-3.md

 ## 1. Enter a name into the EditText

-We will start by extending the test method `testGreet` which we created earlier.
+We will start by extending the empty test method `testGreet` which we created earlier.
 The test will enter a name into the EditText control.
 Add this code into the `testGreet` method of the `MainActivityTests` class.

 ```Java
 onView(withId(R.id.greetEditText))